victorspolaor/machine-learning/README.md

 # beginning

-#Branch that I intend to use as a introductions site, not perfect but always updated
+branch that I intend to use as a introductions site, not perfect but always updated